Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

 Meaning that it has constant temporal distances between subsequent meassurements.

-In order to tweak our calculations and make them much more stable, it might be useful to decompose the scoring into seperate calls to the :py:meth:`roll <Functions.saqc.roll>` function, by calculating the series of the residues *mean* and *standard deviation* seperately:
+In order to tweak our calculations and make them much more stable, it might be useful to decompose the scoring into seperate calls to the :py:meth:`~saqc.SaQC.roll` function, by calculating the series of the residues *mean* and *standard deviation* seperately:

 .. doctest:: exampleOD